This is about the Viste hike, one of many hikes on the coast of Jæren, Norway. The hike on grass is 3.7 km one way.

 The hike from the Viste beach to Vistnesvågen is not suitable for strollers, wobbly legs or normal cyclists except between Vistestranda (bay) and Vistehola.
-This trip can therefore be divided.
+You may easily split this trip into several smaller ones.
 Apart from that it is a great hike partly on a good trail, and partly on paths across fields along the seashore.
-The detours to Vistnestunet and Vistehola are highly recommended.
+I would highly recommend the detours to Vistnestunet and Vistehola.
 We pass several boathouses and cottages on both ends.

 The mapped trip is 3.7 km one way and will take you an hour or so to walk if you skip the detours.
 This strip of the Jæren coastline is not part of the Jærstrendene Protected Landscape Area.